 Professor Keith Owsley featured in local media

-Local media interviewed Wisconsin Athletic Trainers Association's president elect and Marquette University's Program in Exercise Science Clinical Assistant Professor Keith Owsley for a story about a student who collapsed at a high shool basketball game.
+Local media interviewed Wisconsin Athletic Trainers Association's president elect, educator of the year, and Marquette University's Program in Exercise Science Clinical Assistant Professor Keith Owsley for a story about a student who collapsed at a high shool basketball game.
 The article discussed the critical role of athletic trainers in high school sports.
 Professor Owsley teaches ATTR 7110 in the Masters in Athletic Training program that teaches future athletic trainers the skill set of acute emergency care including cardiopulmonary resuscitation and the developing of an emergency action plan within athletics.

-Marquette University's Program in Exercise Science to host international conference
+Marquette University's Program in Exercise Science hosts international conference

-The annual International Society of Biomechanics in Sports conference will be coming to Milwaukee in July 2023.
-The conference brings together experts in engineering, health, and computer science focusing heavily on biomechanics research and technology.
+The annual International Society of Biomechanics in Sports conference came to Milwaukee in July 2023.
+The conference brought together experts in engineering, health, and computer science focusing heavily on biomechanics research and technology.

 Program in Exercise Science Associate Professor Dr. Kristoff Kipp was featured in the news for working on a project with members of MU's sports performance staff and men's basketball team.
-He was also highlighted in a local media piece regarding his involvement in bringing to Marquette and studying aspiring Olympic athletes of the USA Weightlifting team
+He was also highlighted by Marquette and in a local media piece regarding his involvement in bringing to Marquette and studying aspiring Olympic athletes of the USA Weightlifting team.

 Dr. Sandra Hunter named editor-in-chief of premier sports medicine journal